evrenesat/parosis/README.md

 ------------

 - Python 3.7
-- mypy
+- A terminal that properly supports curses interface.

-How to play
+How install
 -----------

-Can be played from console or graphical interface.
+Currently only curses based console interface is implemented.
+Not tested on Windows, probably will not work.

+Run `python game.py --help` to get more info about possible options.

+I plan to implement a browser based UI probably using aiohttp or Quart.

 Game play
 ---------

+- Number of rounds can be specified using `--rounds` parameter.

-Can be played in two different mode:
+Can be played in two different modes:

 - Just chance
   - Player can make a choice any time.
-- Change and timing
+- Chance and timing:
+  - Pass `--timer` parameter to enable countdown timer.
-  - Player needs to make a choice when the countdown finishes (within a threshold range).
+  - Player needs to make a choice just before the countdown finishes (within a certain threshold).
+Check `--help` to see the default threshold.
+  - Countdown time can be set using `--countdown` parameter.
+  - Threshold can be set using `--threshold` parameter.